-This is a healthy take on French Toast, and one of my favorite breakfast options.
+This is a healthy take on Vegan French Toast, and one of my favorite breakfast options.
 Most of us know the traditional way to make it with eggs and butter.
-But, who knew there is heart-healthy way to make it without all the saturated fat and oil?
+But, who knew there is a heart-healthy way to make it without all the saturated fat and oil?

 Perfect for breakfast or brunch, this will leave your family smiling.

-- 1 tsp black strap molasses or maple syrup
+- maple syrup

 Combine tofu, banana, plant milk, molasses, vanilla, and cinnamon in a blender and process until smooth.

-Pour mixture into shallow bowl and dip each slice of bread.
+Pour mixture into a shallow bowl and dip each slice of bread.
 Add each piece to a hot non-stick pan as soon as coated.

 NOTE: I highly suggest using Ezekiel bread because it’s firmer and holds up well to turning in the non-stick pan.